Technical Deep-Dive

 5 April 14 Enrichment + Polish Venue notes/tags, achievement nudges, first-time celebrations, mayor badges, countries page, revisit list, leaderboard tabs, feed broadcasts, coincidence detector, trip photos

 The web app and complete backend API launched on Day 1.
 The mobile app shipped on Day 2.
 Days 3-5 added social features, refined the gamification system, migrated third-party APIs, and polished the user experience.
 Every phase followed the same pattern: architect makes design decisions, AI executes implementation, architect reviews and deploys.
+The two months after the sprint kept that same pattern running.
+The systems below were built and hardened on it.

 Ready to Build Something Extraordinary?